 With both hands on the racket it is easier to block back fast serves with minimum backswing.

 Part of what makes a tennis player great is the ability to play shots difficult for the opponent to anticipate.

 Successful two-handed pro players such as Monica Seles and Fabrice Santoro have been able to effectively disguise shots and place them away from their opponents.

-Due to the favorable position at which the racquet contacts the ball, the Natural Power-Grip creates added spins and angles.
+Due to the favorable position at which the racquet contacts the ball, the Freestyle and the Diamond create added spins and angles.

-With the Natural Power-Grip a player can hit the same shots as with a conventional racket plus a number of additional shots, with either one hand or two.
-The racket allows a player to build on skills already possessed and to select the shots most suited to his or her game.
+With the Freestyle and the Diamond a player can hit the same shots as with a conventional racket plus a number of additional shots, with either one hand or two.
+The rackets allow a player to build on skills already possessed and to select the shots most suited to his or her game.

 Young players and beginners are often taught two-handed strokes on both sides until they gain strength and confidence.
-The Natural Power-Grip facilitates two-handed shots on both sides, as well as the transition to one-handed shots, thus allowing both types of shots to be used.
+The Freestyle and the Diamond facilitate two-handed shots on both sides, as well as the transition to one-handed shots, thus allowing both types of shots to be used.
 With two hands on the racket, a player learns proper technique by turning the shoulders in preparation for a shot.
-The racket not only provides a suitable handle for both hands, but simplifies grip changes.
+The rackets not only provide a suitable handle for both hands, but simplifie grip changes.

 We are often asked why a player would use a racket with two handles.